Chychrun completes hat trick in OT, Coyotes beat Ducks 3-2

 ANAHEIM, Calif.
 (AP) — Jakob Chychrun scored his third goal 1:47 into overtime and the Arizona Coyotes came back to beat the Anaheim Ducks 3-2 on Sunday night.

-It was the first career hat trick for Chychrun, who scored on a long wrist shot.
+It was the first career hat trick for Chychrun, who scored on a long wrist shot through traffic.

+Chychrun is tied with Edmonton’s Darnell Nurse for the league lead in goals by a defenseman with 12, matching his career high in 25 fewer games than he needed last season.
+However, he doesn’t believe his shot is as effective because of a change of equipment.

+“It’s funny ‘cause I don’t want to sound ridiculous, but I switched sticks this year and actually I don’t find I shoot the puck as well compared with the ones from last year,” Chychrun said.
+“I’m working on it and trying to tweak a few things, but I am trying to find lanes and get pucks through.”

 Adin Hill made 18 saves for the Coyotes, who swept the two game set after winning 4-2 on Friday.
 Arizona has won five of six.